Ask our speakers

 Whether you’ve got a difficult EHCP situation or you’re not sure on the next steps for living independently, send us your question via the form at the bottom of this page and we will do our best to get them answered.
-Find out more about our speakers below…

 Caroline is Assistant Director of Council for Disabled Children.
 She is a key player in ensuring the success of CDC’s social care training programmes which look at the links between recent changes in SEND legislation and supporting young people as they prepare for adulthood.

 Bev Jessop is Principal and Chief Executive at Queen Alexandra College in Birmingham.
-She has specialist leadership experience of over 15 years at independent specialist colleges (charities) and mainstream colleges, having a diverse range of knowledge in the fields of special education needs and disability (SEND) and High Needs Students (HNS).
+She has specialist education sector leadership experience of over 15 years at independent specialist Colleges (charities) and mainstream colleges, having a diverse range of knowledge in the fields of special education needs and disability (SEND) and High Needs Students (HNS).
 Bev is Director on the NATSPEC board, representing organisations in the West Midlands.
 She is a qualified teacher and a part time Ofsted Inspector specialising in High Needs.

 Bev has specialist teaching knowledge in the fields of autism and Visual Impairment as well as a comprehensive understanding of post-compulsory funding developments.
 She has a keen interest in educational management, with a Masters in educational leadership as well as a MBA in change management.